 Woven dental floss is a type of floss that has the fibers braided or woven together.
-An example is Oral B Ultra floss.
-This gives woven or braided floss a different texture and feel to the more widely-known floss or tape.
+The best example as Oral B Ultra floss, which unfortunately has been discontinued.
+The unique construction gives woven or braided floss a different texture and feel to the more widely-known floss or tape.

 Braided floss has a softer feel to it, and is more flexible.
 If you pull it tight, it gets a bit thinner.
 That textured surface makes it easier to grip around your fingers.
 It doesn't slip out so much!

 This softness is supposed to be more gentle on sensitive gums.
 The many interwoven fibers also seem to be able to trap more plaque.
 But I haven't seen any scientific evidence that proves this!

 NOTE; A woven dental floss is NOT the best option for you if you have problems with floss shredding or snagging between your teeth.
 In this case, you would be better with a floss like Oral B ProExpert.

 HOWEVER, it is definitely worth your while to use floss of any type.
 Recent research from 2019 shows a clear link between gum disease and Alzheimers disease.

 By reducing inflammation in your gums, you are reducing the risk of gum disease, and therefore reducing your risk of developing Alzheimers!
 (According to New Scientist, August 14, 2019).

 Not necessarily!
 It depends on how you use it, and how tightly your teeth contact each other.
 Many of my patients prefer the way a waxed floss or Oral B ProExpert slips easily between the teeth.
 They find that braided floss tends to get stuck in their teeth, becoming shredded.

 On the other hand, there ARE a significant number of my patients who like the feel of a woven floss.
 They find that they can get it to slip between their teeth easily enough, especially if they pull it really tight to get it thinner.